Swaminatha Swamy Temple: Legend

-As per the Kanda Puranam, once all sages and gods assembled in Kailash to witness the wedding of Shiva with Parvathi.
+As per the Kanda Puranam, once all sages and gods assembled in Kailash to witness the wedding of Shiva with Parvati.
 It resulted in the tilting of earth towards one direction.
-Shiva asked sage Agasthya to move towards South to balance the tilt.
+Shiva asked the sage Agastya to move towards South to balance the tilt.
 Agastya employed a demon by name Ettumba to carry two hills in his shoulders to be placed in the South.
 The demon carried the hills down south and rested in a place.
 When he tried to lift one of the hills, it didn't budge and he found a young man standing at the top of the hill not allowing it to be moved.
 The demon tried to attack the young man, but was smitten.
-Sage Agastya identified the young man as Karthikeya and asked him to pardon the demon.
-Karthikeya readily did so and let the hill remain there at Pazhani.
-It is a practice followed in the modern times where people carry milk in both their shoulders as a devotion to please Karthikeya.
+Agastya identified the young man as Kartikeya and asked him to pardon the demon.
+Kartikeya readily did so and let the hill remain there at Pazhani.
+It is a practice followed in the modern times where people carry milk in both their shoulders as a devotion to please Kartikeya.
 The demon carried the other hill to Swamimalai.